Alice C. Linsley

 Most commentaries place Noah's Ark in Armenia.
 This isn't conclusive, however, since Ar-menia could mean "mountain of Meri" and Mount Meri is in central west Africa.
 Dr. David M. Westley, Director of the African Studies Library at Boston University, reports: "From the center of the Chad Basin to Mount Meri is about 230 miles."
 The word ararat is an Arabic word meaning vehemence, which fits this story of divine judgment.

 The Afro-Asiatics were kingdom builders who moved eastward from the Sudan to India where they are called the Sudra.
-This explains the correspondance between the Semitic and Sanskrit names for Noah's three sons.
+This explains the correspondence between the Semitic and Sanskrit names for Noah's three sons.
 The Hindu heroes are called Sherma, Hama and Jiapheta and their Genesis counterparts are Shem Ham, and Japheth.

 There are at least ten species of dove found in Africa and the species indigenous to the Land of Noah is the pink-bellied turtle dove (Streptopelia hypopyrrha).